-Humaneyes has just announced the Vuze XR, a 5.7K 360 camera that converts to a VR180 (3D 180) camera.
+Humaneyes launched the Vuze XR, a 5.7K 360 camera that converts to a VR180 (3D 180) camera.
 It will be $439, making it one of the most affordable 5.7K 360 cameras on the market.
 Here are more details about this exciting new camera, including complete specifications and sample videos.

 Updated: September 25, 2018 (complete specs, sample videos, price, availability)

 The Vuze XR is a new 360 camera that converts into a VR180 camera (XR stands for Cross Reality).
 It’s not the first such camera, but unlike other hybrid VR180 cameras such as the Kandao Qoocam, this one has a 5.7K resolution, and will cost just $439, making it much more affordable than other 360 cameras the GoPro Fusion ($699, 5K) or Garmin Virb 360 ($799, 5.7K).

 What is VR180 and why is it so interesting?

 The key feature of Vuze XR is that it can convert from a 360 camera to a VR180 camera.
 VR180 is a 3D 180-degree format for photos and videos.
 It’s exciting for several reasons.
 First, it’s immersive.
 A photo or video in 3D 180 looks very immersive in a VR headset, more so than a 2D 360, in my opinion.
 Although it doesn’t provide a 360 view, heatmaps show that many people tend to look only in the forward direction of a 360 video.